 Under normal circumstances, Thuthmosis III would have been the obvious successor for his father – but his mother was a minor wife, so raising her to the position of regent would have been problematic.

-Strictly speaking her right to rule Ancient Egypt derived from the fact that she was the daughter of Thuthmosis I, and thus his nearest relative by matrilineal descent.
-Thuthmosis III would have to marry her daughter if he wished to fully legitimize his claim to the throne (as his mother was simply a member of the harem who therefore could not be raised to the position of regent).
-Despite this it is implied by many scholars that she had usurped the throne from the legitimate contender (Thuthmosis) and needed to wage a war of “propaganda” to maintain her position.
+Hatshepsut seems to have wielded considerable power as the wife of Thuthmosis II, so supplanting her would have been difficult and potentially destabilizing.
+Hatshepsut’s position as regent depended on her being the wife of Thuthmosis II, but her right to rule Egypt derived from the fact that she was the daughter of Thuthmosis I, and thus his nearest relative by matrilineal descent.
+There is no evidence that her legitimacy was questioned until many years after her death.
+Despite this it is implied by many scholars that she usurped the throne from the legitimate contender (Thuthmosis) and needed to wage a war of “propaganda” to maintain her position.